 Inconsistent paint finishes

-Fireplace screens vary significantly in cost and style, but a basic option—like the Best Choice Products Simple Steel Mesh Fireplace Screen—can provide the function you need for an affordable price.
+Fireplace screens vary significantly in cost and style, but a basic option—like the Best Choice Products Simple Steel Mesh Fireplace Screen—can provide the function you need for an affordable price when repairing.
 This powder-coated steel fireplace screen has a three panel design and spot-welded hinges to give the screen stability.
 It’s available in four finishes to match your décor—bronze, gold, pewter, and black.
 Take note that the metal tone finishes are described as ‘rustic’ or ‘antique’ and some inconsistency has been noted in these finishes.

 This budget fireplace screen measures 47.75 inches wide and is 29 inches high.
 The mesh screen makes it a good choice for wood-burning fireplaces where sparks are a concern, but it also works well to keep children and pets a safe distance from gas-burning fireplaces.